grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 In **Configure no data and error handling**, you can define the alerting behavior when the evaluation returns no data or an error.

-For details about alert states, refer to the [lifecycle of alert instances.][alert-instance-state]
+For details about alert states, refer to [lifecycle of alert instances.][alert-instance-state]

 You can configure the alert instance state when its evaluation returns no data: